-Assumed annual medical retiree contributions as of July 1, 2020 and July 1, 2019, used in the actuarial valuations are displayed below.
-These represent a weighted average of 7/1/2020-6/30/2021 PEBB retiree contributions by medical plan, based on overall PEBB current retiree medical plan election.
+Assumed annual medical retiree contributions as of July 1, 2020, used in the actuarial valuations are displayed below.
+These represent a weighted average of July 1, 2020 to June 30, 2021 PEBB retiree contributions by medical plan, based on overall PEBB current retiree medical plan election as of the July 1, 2020 valuation date.
 Contribution assumptions exclude fees charged as a direct pass-through to participating retirees.

-Employee or Spouse
+Employee or Spouse ouse

-Non- Medicare

-Medicare
+Non-Medicare Medicare 1edicare

-Weighted average based on current PEBB \$8,240.28 \$3,214.48
+Weighted average based on current PEBB retirees \$ 8,240.28 \$ 3,214.48

-retirees

-The July 1, 2020 and July 1, 2019 assumed annual dental retiree contributions for employee or spouse is \$566.22 and \$547.17, respectively, representing a weighted average of 2020 and 2019 PEBB retiree contributions by dental plan, based on overall PEBB current retiree dental plan elections.
+The July 1, 2020 assumed annual dental retiree contributions for employee or spouse is \$566.22 representing a weighted average of 2020 PEBB retiree contributions by dental plan, based on overall PEBB current retiree dental plan elections.